Jawad Ahmad is a New York-qualified lawyer and senior associate in the London office of Mayer Brown's International Arbitration practice.

 - An employer in a SIAC arbitration (Singapore seat) dispute regarding a mining project in Vietnam arising from an engineering and procurement services agreement governed by English law

-- A company in an UNCITRAL rules arbitration (Hong Kong seat) concerning claims under Singapore law
+- A company in an UNCITRAL Arbitration Rules (Hong Kong seat) concerning claims under Singapore law.

 University of Kent, LLB, First Class Honors

 University of California, Berkeley School of Law, LLM